• Features

 6. Email/SMS list growth rate

-This refers to new subscribers added to your list monthly.
+This tracks the number of new subscribers to your list each month.

-• Formula: (New subscribers this month ÷ total subscribers last month) × 100
+• Formula: (New subscribers this month ÷ total subscribers last month) x 100

-• Why it matters: This indicates how effectively you’re building owned channels that reduce future acquisition costs
+• Why it matters: Shows how effectively you’re growing owned channels to reduce long-term CAC

 Tracking recommendation